The False Consensus Effect is stronger in situations with ambiguity --- Borgson & Weber (2008)

 But forget about truth, promise and clarity: another point of slogans is to bypass your careful consideration, your judgment, your inquiry, your weighing of options: Don’t ask questions; just do it!

 But slogans are often little more than motivational junk food.
-At first taste, they’re yummy.
-But any deeper bites and you come up with a strange taste that puts you off: you realize that what you thought was meant by the slogan is something others can’t go for.
+At first taste, they’re yummy, or disgusting, depending upon your point of view or commitments.
+But any deeper ingestion and you may come up with a strange taste that puts you off: you realize that what you thought was meant by the slogan is something others can’t go for.
 Slogans provide no lasting sustenance to focused action.

 For people who like to get down to the nuts and bolts, the vagueness of slogans makes them practical dead weights.
 You try to interpret them so as to get something done, and some ideologue quibbles about what the slogan “really means” -- as if their interpretation were the only one possible.

-For references and to examine these issues further, see Analyzing Buzzwords, Slogans & Mottoes
+For more references and to examine these issues further, see Analyzing Buzzwords, Slogans & Mottoes